-As we gradually resumed operations in phases, we placed great emphasis on managing the risk of COVID-19 outbreak within our facilities.
-We put in place safety measures in our operations like social distancing, mask-wearing, temperature checking, disinfecting and cleaning our facilities regularly, SARS-Cov-2 (COVID-19) Nucleic Acid Test, and conducting online meetings, as we began to adjust to these new normalcies.
+We place great emphasis on managing the ongoing risk of COVID-19 outbreak within our facilities in FY2022.
+Where relevant, we put in place safety measures in our operations like social distancing, mask-wearing, temperature checking, disinfecting and cleaning our facilities regularly, SARS-Cov-2 (COVID-19) Nucleic Acid Test, distribute condolence money and conduct online meetings to adapt to new work normalcies.